shumaila804/Cyber-Security-Internship-Arch-Tech/README.md

 ## 📌 Overview

-This repository contains the work completed during the first month of my Cyber Security internship at Arch Technologies.
-The focus of this phase was to build practical tools for network traffic analysis and host-based monitoring.
+This repository contains the work completed during the first month of my Cyber Security internship at **Arch Technologies**.
+The focus of this phase was to build practical tools for **network traffic analysis** and **host-based monitoring**.

 The projects helped me understand how attackers intercept data and how defenders monitor systems to protect sensitive information.

 ---